Acne Treatments in Northwood, Elstree & Harley Street

 Your acne treatment plan

-When you seek acne treatment at the Cedars Dermatology Clinic in London, one of our expert dermatologists will assess your acne and then discuss possible treatment strategies with you.
+When you seek acne treatment at the Cedars Dermatology Clinic on Harley Street, Elstree or Northwood, one of our expert dermatologists will assess your acne and then discuss possible acne treatment strategies with you.

 Acne scar treatments

-If you have had acne in the past and it is no longer active but you are troubled by the physical acne scars, we can offer a programme of laser treatments and surgical treatments to reduce their appearance significantly.
+If you have had acne in the past and it is no longer active but you are troubled by the physical acne scars, we can offer a programme of laser treatments and surgical treatments at our dermatology clinics on Harley Street, Elstree and Northwood to reduce their appearance significantly.